Concept Project

 Concept prioritization table — impact, urgency and alignment

 After taking into consideration all potential concepts to test, I ultimately focused on the “Bundle it up” option.
+It came out on top because it solves discoverability at the moment of decision - and grows existing booking revenue rather than competing with it.

 Bundle it up concept — FigJam exploration